Azure/azure-powershell/documentation/breaking-changes/breaking-changes-tool-help.md

 ### Description

-_The cmdlet '`<cmdlet>`' no longer implements SupportsShouldProcess._
+_The cmdlet '`<cmdlet>`' no longer implements ShouldProcess._

-When a cmdlet that previously implemented `SupportsShouldProcess` no longer does, that is a breaking change.
+When a cmdlet that previously implemented `ShouldProcess` no longer does, that is a breaking change.
 Users will no longer be able to use the `WhatIf` and `Confirm` parameters with the cmdlet.

-For example, if we had a cmdlet `Remove-SomeObject` that implemented `SupportsShouldProcess`, but no longer does, the following script will no longer work since the `WhatIf` and `Confirm` parameters are not defined in the cmdlet.
+For example, if we had a cmdlet `Remove-SomeObject` that implemented `ShouldProcess`, but no longer does, the following script will no longer work since the `WhatIf` and `Confirm` parameters are not defined in the cmdlet.

 ```powershell
 Remove-SomeObject -WhatIf